AviatrixSystems/Docs/Solutions/aviatrix_aws_transitvpc.rst

 and spoke VPC in US-EAST1.
 The corporate data center is located in California.
 The system will be configured such that all spoke nodes and sites will be able to communicate with each other via the transit VPC.

+.. tip:: For Spoke VPC to Spoke VPC connectivity, you can simply use `Aviatrix Encrypte Peering feature <http://docs.aviatrix.com/HowTos/peering.html>`_.
+You do not need to route traffic through a transit VPC.
+Below instruction is primary useful for Spoke VPC to on-prem datacenter connectivity configuration.
+For demonstration purpose, we include Spoke VPC to Spoke VPC connectivity configuration going through transit VPC.

 4.1 Step 1 – Deploy Gateways
 ----------------------------